 At age twenty I found myself on a US Navy Aircraft Carrier crossing the Atlantic heading for the Mediterranean Sea.
 There I was in the hull of a ship filled with such fear and embarrassment because I could barely read.
 The weight of the shame was almost more than I could take.
 Feeling alone among so many people I knew it couldn’t continue.

 One day in the ship’s store I started looking at paperback books.
 The book rack was filled with all types of stories, but only one stood out; Robert E. Howard’s "Conan the Barbarian".
 This was my chance.
-After purchasing the book I rushed to my rack, the Navy word for bed, and started reading.
+After purchasing the book, I rushed to my rack, the Navy word for bed, and started reading.
 In just minutes I was fast asleep.
 The stress and strain trying to focus on the words was exhausting.
 When I woke, less than a paragraph of the book was read.
-Using my finger, I learned to point out each word to keep my eyes focused.
+I learned that using my finger to point to each word kept my eyes focused.

 After weeks of effort I was finally able to read a complete page without passing out from exhaustion.
-Before we returned to the US I was able to read without the restriction of fatigue.
+It was a year before we returned to the US.
+By that time, I was able to read without the restriction of fatigue.
 I went on to complete three degrees with honors.

-One semester I worked as a freelance journalist for the college where I received my MBA.
-During that semester five of my articles were published with several photographs associated with the articles.
+I worked one semester as a freelance journalist for the college I received my MBA.
+During that semester five of my articles were published.
 After achieving success in college I decided to pick up my childhood dream of becoming a writer.

 Overcoming my handicap motivated me to accomplish my dreams.
-I can only pray that you will be motivated to accomplish your dreams no matter how long or hard your struggle is.
-Remember that success is a dreamed fulfilled through perseverance.
+I can only pray that you will be motivated to accomplish your dreams, no matter how long or hard your struggle remember that success is a dreamed fulfilled through perseverance.